University Facilities and Support Services

 Petro Hall, (406) 657-2153

 The Student Health Services (SHS) is an ambulatory health care facility which is available to students to care for illnesses and injuries, to promote improved mental health, provide advocacy services for survivors of violence, and to encourage a healthy life style.
-With a staff of advanced practice professionals contracted through St. Vincent Healthcare, including nurses, mental health counselors, a wellness specialist and massage therapist, we provide health care, immunizations, mental health counseling, violence advocacy services, massage therapy, and health education program.
+With a staff of advanced practice professionals contracted through St. Vincent Healthcare, including nurses, mental health counselors, and wellness specialist, we provide health care, immunizations, mental health counseling, violence advocacy services, COVID-19 testing, and health education programs.
 SHS strives to encourage students to become responsible and knowledgeable consumers of health care.

 Student Health Insurance